Operation Halyard: Targets for bombing

-After the successful Allied invasion of Sicily, Italy capitulated in the autumn of 1943, the Allies occupied the whole of southern Italy.
+After the successful Allied invasion of Sicily, Italy capitulated in the autumn of 1943, and the Allies occupied the whole of southern Italy.
 In late 1943, the 15th Air Force of the United States Army Air Forces, under the command of General Nathan Twining, was transferred from Tunisia to an airfield near Foggia.
-This airfield became the largest American air base in southern Italy, and was used for attacking targets in southern and Eastern Europe.
+This airfield became the largest American air base in southern Italy, and was used for attacking targets in southern and eastern Europe.
 The 15th Army Air Force also used the nearby airfields of Bari, Brindisi, Lecce and Manduria.

 The 15th Air Force bombed targets in Germany, Hungary, Slovakia, the Independent State of Croatia, the Territory of the Military Commander in Serbia, Bulgaria and Romania.
 Some of the most important targets were sources of petroleum and petroleum refineries in Romania.
-These installations were the driving force of Hitler's war machine and the main targets in the Oil Campaign of World War II.
-The Ostro Romano refinery in Ploiești, provided one quarter of the Third Reich's fuel needs and was one of the priority targets.
-All flights targeting the oil-fields and refineries in Romania, near the town of Ploiești north of Bucharest, passed over the Territory of the Military Commander in Serbia.
+These installations were vital to Hitler's war machine and the main targets in the Oil Campaign of World War II.
+The Astra Română refinery in Ploiești alone provided one quarter of the Third Reich's fuel needs and was one of the priority targets.
+All flights targeting the oilfields and refineries in Romania, near the town of Ploiești north of Bucharest, passed over the Territory of the Military Commander in Serbia.

 Flight path

 From October 1943 to October 1944, the 15th Air Force conducted about 20,000 sorties with fighters and bombers.
-During this time it lost almost fifty percent of its aircraft but only about ten percent of its personnel.
-To carry out combat missions, the Fifteenth Air Force had at its disposal 500 heavy bombers (B-17 Flying Fortresses and B-24 Liberators) and about 100 fighter escorts.
+During this time, it lost almost fifty percent of its aircraft but only about ten percent of its personnel.
+It had at its disposal 500 heavy bombers (B-17 Flying Fortresses and B-24 Liberators) and about 100 fighter escorts.

-The flight path from southern Italy to the targets in Romania was repeated every day from the spring of 1944, (over the Adriatic Sea, Montenegro, Serbia and Bulgaria to Romania).
+The flight path from southern Italy to the targets in Romania was repeatedly used every day from the spring of 1944 (over the Adriatic Sea, Montenegro, Serbia and Bulgaria to Romania).
 Two-thirds of these flights were carried out against objectives in Bulgaria, Romania and the German-occupied zone of Serbia.
 The Germans had at their disposal a limited number of fighter aircraft whose most frequent targets were Allied planes that had already been damaged by Axis anti-aircraft defenses in Bulgaria and Romania, planes that because of such damage had to fly slowly at low altitude.

-In the spring of 1944, the USAAF intensified the bombing of targets in Bulgaria and Romania, with the result that American aviators were being forced to bail out of damaged aircraft over Yugoslavia in increasing numbers.
+In the spring of 1944, the 15th Air Force intensified the bombing of targets in Bulgaria and Romania, resulting in American aviators being forced to bail out of damaged aircraft over Yugoslavia in increasing numbers.
 Some crews fell into the hands of Romanian, Bulgarian, Croatian or German troops and were sent to prisoner of war camps.
 By August 1944, 350 bombers had been lost.
 Many of the crews survived: some came down in territory held by Marshal Tito's Partisans, while others found refuge in Serbia with Draža Mihailović`s Chetniks.